Visual Word Problem Solver — AI Draws the Answer

 The graph starts empty.
-Type any word problem into the chat — or try the starter problem — and watch the AI build a picture that makes the answer obvious.
+Type any word problem into the chat — or say ok to try the one below — and watch the AI build a picture that makes the answer obvious.

 What is a bar model in math?